Can Jeremy Hunt’s spring budget revive Britain’s Tories?

 What might we see in the British budget?

-What is the budget, and why is it important?
+What is the UK budget, and why is it important?

 The UK raises and spends more than 1 trillion pounds ($1.27 trillion) each year.
 Hunt, therefore, occupies one of the most important offices of the British state.
 The most public part of the chancellor’s duties is delivering the annual budget statement, which is presented to the House of Commons, usually in March – just before the end of the UK tax year on April 5.